bjss-data-academy/apache-spark-databricks/data-storage.md

 # Data Management in Databricks
-Databricks organises data in a specific way.
-We need to know how to work with the structure.
+Databricks organises data in a specific way:

-The big ideas are these:

 ![Data orgnaisation in Databricks](/images/databricks-data-organisation.png)